Digitzaki/Unleashed-Sound-Manager/README.md

 ## Tips

-- **Preview before exporting** - Save time by listening first
+- **Preview before extracting** - Save time by listening first
-- **Export All for archival** - Grab everything at once, .wav makes it easily accessible!
+- **Extract All for archival** - Grab everything at once, .wav makes it easily accessible!
-- **WAV for editing** - Export as WAV to use in audio editing software
+- **WAV for editing** - Extract as WAV to use in audio editing software
-- **Keep DSP for authenticity** - DSP files preserve the original game format, or if you like the old editing method.
+- **Keep DSP for authenticity** - Extract as DSP to preserve the original game format, or if you prefer the old editing method

 ## Supported Games